-As a marketer, it can take a lot of time updating all the right Google ranking factors on a website.
+As a marketer, it can take a lot of time to update all the right Google ranking factors on a website.
 You may be searching for "how to check google ranking of my website" and realizing that figuring that out is costing you time and money.

 So we took the ranking factors outlined in Backlinko’s post “Google’s 200 Ranking Factors: The Complete List (2020)” and showed you exactly how to make each of those changes to your HubSpot website.
 SEO in your HubSpot design doesn’t have to be so difficult.

 For more information on how important the factor is, or why it’s so important, be sure to check out the article from Brian Dean where he discusses his Backlinko Google ranking factors.

 Although domain age isn’t necessarily as important as it used to be, it’s still relevant, just not extremely important.